DrewWing/EDrewcatedGuesser/Conventions.md

     A more detailed explanation of the script's functionality, including its purpose and how it works.

     Created/Forked from <other script> on MM-DD-YYYY
-    because i guess i need to have windows support.

     AUTHOR: Drew Wingfield
     VERSION: <The current version of the program>